tom-draper/secure-notes/README.md

 #### Encrypted URLs

 All note URLs are encrypted.
-This means that if anybody reads your browser history, they will not know the notes you have accessed.
+This means that if anybody reads your browser history, they cannot infer the notes you have accessed.

 #### Direct access restriction